ubermanu/raiponce/docs/README.md

 ### Design

-We need 2 designs, for small and large devices.
+We need 2 designs, one for small and one large devices.

 ### Media queries